feelnofear/feelnofear/README.md

 - 👋 Hi, I’m @feelnofear
 - 👀 I’m interested in html, sass, js, vue, nuxt, python
-- 🌱 I’m currently learning VUE 3
+- 🌱 I’m currently working on web 6
 - 💞️ I’m looking to collaborate on changing the music industry
 - 📫 How to reach me milanblack.de/contact